 Assignments/Participation: Completion of weekly assignments and attendance/participation in class.
-(20% Note: 1% will be lost for every missed class) Assignments will be completed using the Connect website.
+(20% Note: 1% of the 20% will be lost for every missed class) Assignments will be completed using the Connect website.

 Midterm: Midterm exam based on course content and in-class lectures/problems in Chapters 1 - 7.
 (40%)